 Pena Nieto could not escape the issue, already the biggest challenge of his two-year-old presidency, when he addressed business leaders on the eve of the summit alongside Spain’s king.

 “I’m thankful for the displays of solidarity toward Mexico shown by the Ibero-American community, which has been with us in this moment in which Mexico is immersed,” he said late Sunday.

 Analysts say the summit could help Pena Nieto gain international backing amid protests over his handling of the case, which has angered Mexicans fed up with a drug war that has left 100,000 people dead or missing since 2006.

 Ibero-American leaders could “back his efforts to consolidate the rule of law,” said Arlene Ramirez Uresti, foreign relations professor at the Monterrey Institute of Technology.

-Uruguay’s President Jose Mujica, who is attending, caused waves last week when he said the case showed that Mexico was a “kind of failed state” — words he quickly retracted after Mexico protested.
+Uruguay’s President Jose Mujica caused waves last week when he said the case showed that Mexico was a “kind of failed state” — words he quickly retracted after Mexico protested.

 Pena Nieto, however, said the summit would focus on promoting innovation, culture and education in the region.